-Standard A pplies if the NB G Subdi strict is: Арі olies if t he Adja et is: icent Applies to the fol- lowing: TOD CMU NMU NR WMU CI RSMU CTC PPC UR · HWY Section 4.11 Stormwater Management • • • • • • • • • • • All development
+Standard A pplies i f the NE 3G Sub district i s: Арр lies if t cent Applies to the following: TOD CMU NMU NR WMU CI CTC PPC UR HWY Section 4.11 Stormwater Management • • • • • • • • • • All development

 The North Burnet/Gateway area is challenged with an existing development pattern that was largely in place prior to Austin's current stormwater management policies.
 As a result, stormwater management is an important issue influencing the future sustainability of the NBG area.
 All new development and redevelopment is required to comply with the City's current stormwater management regulations.
 Redevelopment of this area also presents an opportunity to integrate innovative stormwater management techniques into an urban development pattern.